camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 1. Open Desktop Modeler.
 2. Click **Create a new diagram** in Camunda 8, and name your diagram `Process payments` with an id of `process-payments`.
 3. Add a start event, and name it `Payment request received`.
-4. Add a task named `Prepare transaction`.
-Click the wrench-shaped icon to change the type of task to a script task, and configure the following properties:
+4. Append a task named `Prepare transaction`.
+5. Click the wrench-shaped change type context menu icon to change the type of task to a script task, and configure the following properties:
    1. **Implementation**: `FEEL expression`
    2. **Script/Result variable**: `totalWithTax`
    3. **Script/FEEL expression**: `total * 1.1` (this represents the tax applied to the transaction.)
-5. Add a task named `Charge credit card`.
+6. Append a task named `Charge credit card`.
-6. Click on the task and click the wrench-shaped icon to change the type of task to a service task.
+7. Click on the task and click the wrench-shaped icon to change the type of task to a service task.
 In the properties panel, change the **Task definition/Type** to `charge-credit-card`.
-7. Add an end event named `Payment executed`.
+8. Append an end event named `Payment executed`.
-8. Save this BPMN file to your Spring project in `src/main/resources`, and name it `process-payments.bpmn`.
+9. Save this BPMN file to your Spring project in `src/main/resources`, and name it `process-payments.bpmn`.

 ## Step 4: Deploy your process